Tundra Space

 DEVICE

-The investigators will assess walking in each of the following conditions: shod (shoes or shoes + AFO) and RKO-assisted (shoes + RKO), to achieve the following: (1) Evaluate the effect of RKO, compared to shod upon endurance in children with CP at GMFCS level II, and (2) Evaluate the effect of RKO, compared to shod, upon temporal-spatial parameters, lower limb sagittal joint kinematics, and muscle EMG in children with CP at GMFCS level II.
+The investigators will assess walking in each of the following conditions: shod (shoes or shoes+AFO) and RKO-assisted (shoes+RKO or shoes+AFO+RKO), to achieve the following: (1) Evaluate the effect of RKO, compared to shod upon endurance in individuals with CP at GMFCS levels I and II, and (2) Evaluate the effect of RKO, compared to shod, upon temporal-spatial parameters, lower limb sagittal joint kinematics, and muscle EMG in individuals with CP at GMFCS levels I and II.

 Locations (1)